The physical, visual and cognitive components of a Dissociative trip

 More examples: here, here and here.

-Visual geometry is the sensation of a person’s field of open and closed eye vision becoming partially or completely encompassed by fast-moving kaleidoscopic and indescribably complex geometric patterns, form constants, shapes, fractals, structures and colour.
+Visual Geometry - Visual geometry is the sensation of a person’s field of open and closed eye vision becoming partially or completely encompassed by fast-moving kaleidoscopic and indescribably complex geometric patterns, form constants, shapes, fractals, structures and colour.

-Visual geometry never stands still at any point and are often extremely fast changing and self transforming in terms of their shape and style within themselves.
+Frames of visual geometry never stands still at any point and are often extremely fast changing and self transforming in terms of their shape and style within themselves.
 This happens whilst they are naturally drifting laterally or radially across the visual field to create overlapping webs of many arising and decaying geometric patterns, all of which are visible within a single perceptual frame.

-Whilst psychedelic visual geometry merely displays itself on a veil in front of your visual field with no sense of particular size attributed them.
+However, psychedelic visual geometry merely displays itself on a veil in front of your visual field with no sense of particular size attributed them.
 Dissociatives are significantly less complex but make up for this through the sheer immersiveness of their style.
-These visuals take you directly into the center of them, as if they are surrounding you and also have a sense of physical size and distance attributed to them.
+These visuals take you directly into the centre of them, as if they are surrounding you and also have a sense of physical size and distance attributed to them.

 In terms of their stylistic appearance they also tend to be darker and slower in terms of their movement and the way in which they shift in their shape across themselves.
 These usually only display themselves when the tripper has their eyes closed or are in darkness.

-Dissociative visual geometry can only be broken down into 4 possible levels, as opposed to the 7 difering levels of intensity found within psychedelic visual geometry (including 7A and 7B).
+Dissociative visual geometry can only be broken down into 4 possible levels, as opposed to the 7 differing levels of intensity found within psychedelic visual geometry (including 7A and 7B).
 They can be broken down and described as…

 - Visual Noise – This is the most basic level of visual geometry and can be experienced in a completely sober state.
 It can be described as the visual noise or static combined with random light and dark red regions that can be seen under the eye lids.